 - A great number and more robust set of risk control measures are developed;

-- Growing database of safety data details a more specific picture of safety needs; and
+- A growing database of safety data offers a more specific picture of safety needs; and

 - Safety performance improves.

-Basically, at certain points in the development of a risk management program it makes sense to intensify the requirement for acceptability in order to strive towards continuous improvement.
+Basically, at certain points in the development of an SMS' risk management processes, it makes sense to intensify the requirement for acceptability to strive towards continuous improvement and to also reduce risk to as low as reasonably practical (ALARP).
 These “intensifications” should be small/subtle adjustments, such as making a change that risk assessments of 2C are no longer within acceptable range (a 2b is now required).

 Final Thought: Justifying Criteria for ALoS in Aviation Industry

-As discussed, you need to justify your established criteria for level of acceptable risk.
-Justifying this involves using:
+As discussed, you need to justify your established criteria for the level of acceptable risk.
+Justifying risk matrix criteria involves using: